JenniferZhan0415/filmTO/README.md

 - Show article views
 - Show more theatres, DVD-store, music and books stores in cinema map
-- Recommend Film related contents from Youtube channels by using Youtube API
+- Recommend more film related contents (e.g. video essays, film critiques)
+- Show which stream service can watch it
 - Forgot password functionality
 - Unit and Integration Tests